Design Pattern Evangelist Blog

 The half-life for technology in the Computer Science field is about three to five years and possibly even shorter with the advent of Generative AI.
 All technology I learned in college was mostly obsolete a decade or so into my career.

-Though I’ve not seriously thought about these languages in decades, many share common properties making it easier to learn new languages as needed.
-It creates a knowledge base that allows you to build upon and adapt.
+Though I’ve not seriously thought about these languages in decades, many share common properties that made it easier to learn new languages as needed.
+They created a knowledge base I could build upon and adapt.

 Throughout my career I had to pick up new technology, such as: